noahbenson/vss2024/register.md

 # Registration

-Registration fees are $10 for students, $20 for postdocs, and $50 for principal investigators.
+Registration fees are $10 for students, $20 for postdocs and academic research staff without principal investigator status, and $50 for all others including principal investigators.
 All fees will go toward providing a computing environment for the workshop, and participants will maintain access to that environment, including all tutorials and lecture materials, for at least one month following the conclusion of VSS.

 Please contact [Noah Benson](mailto:nben@uw.edu) if you need to request a fee waiver.

 <div id="eventbrite-widget-container-{{site.eventbrite}}"></div>